 One such area that has particularly interested me in recent years is the EDL chat-rooms and some of their more radical online associations.
 One chap was adamant that there’s a concerted conspiracy by politicians and the media to destroy the “English” identity so we can be swallowed up in to a melting pot of European control.

 As somebody who is anti-EU, mainly because I see it subverting democracy and centralizing power, broadly speaking I can see his point, however my arguments have always been about sovereignty and economics not culture.
 I don’t really identify with the nationalist rhetoric of the UKIP, BNP or the EDL, because my reason for being anti-EU is not born out of national pride.
 I don’t respect the bloody history of the English, I think the Royals should have their benefits cut, and “support ourrrr troops” I most certainly do not.
-At least not in the sense of supporting any of the wars since World War II.
+At least not in the sense of supporting any of the wars that have taken place in my lifetime.

 It’s hard really to define what “Englishness” even is.
 To some of my seniors it was a time when Jim Davidson was still allowed on the telly and the odd reference to “Pakis” was normal.
 Is it simply a generation game? (see what I did there), where values are changing and some people are desperately clinging on to the past?
 Or was the change orchestrated deliberately to coincide with New Labour’s mass immigration policies?